The Far Ultraviolet Background: Interplanetary Medium

 \subsection{Measurements}

 Voyager-2 was launched on 1977 August 20.
-One month later, when the spacecraft was at a heliocentric distance\footnote{The distance to Voyager-2 was computed using a tool provided at \url{https://omniweb.gsfc.nasa.gov/coho/helios/heli.html}} of 1.02\,AU,\ the UV spectrometer was pointed to $\alpha=324^\circ$ and $\delta=-23^\circ$.
-It detected Ly$\alpha$ at $722\pm 0.5\,R$, Ly$\beta$ at $2\pm 0.16\,R$ and Helium 584\,\AA\ at $3.8\pm 0.04\,R$ \citep{ssb78}.
-Next, long observations of several high Galactic latitude fields were undertaken in February and March, 1981 (heliocentric distance of 8.4\,AU).
+One month later (heliocentric distance\footnote{The distance to Voyager-2 was computed using a tool provided at \url{https://omniweb.gsfc.nasa.gov/coho/helios/heli.html}} of 1.02\,AU) the UV spectrometer was pointed to $\alpha=324^\circ$ and $\delta=-23^\circ$ and detected Ly$\alpha$ at $722\pm 0.5\,R$, Ly$\beta$ at $2\pm 0.16\,R$ and Helium 584\,\AA\ at $3.8\pm 0.04\,R$ \citep{ssb78}.
+Long observations of several high Galactic latitude fields were undertaken in February and March, 1981 (8.4\,AU).
 These observations detected not only Ly$\beta$ but also higher order Lyman lines \citep{H86}.
 Of interest to us were $L_\alpha=1080\,R$ and $L_\beta=2.4\,R$.
-The ratio between Ly$\alpha$ and Ly$\beta$ seems to be consistent with that expected for optically thin medium (Equation~\ref{eq:Lbeta_alpha}).
-The New Horizons mission also carried a UV spectrometer and detected Ly$\alpha$ surface brightness of $550\,R$ at a heliocentric distance of 7.6\,AU decreasing to $100\,R$ at 38\,AU \citep{gps+18} -- confirming that peak Ly$\alpha$ production takes place in the inner Solar system.
+The ratio between Ly$\alpha$ and Ly$\beta$ seems to be consistent with that expected for optically thin medium (\S\ref{sec:Fluorescence_Solar}).
+The New Horizons mission also carried a UV spectrometer and detected Ly$\alpha$ surface brightness of $550\,R$ at a heliocentric distance of 7.6\,AU decreasing to $100\,R$ at 38\,AU \citep{gps+18} -- confirming that peak Ly$\alpha$ production takes place in 2--5\,AU (in the upwind direction).
+Incidentally, the latest report from New Horizons (now at 48\,AU) is the detection of an isotropic Ly$\alpha$ glow with a brightness of about 43\,$R$ and ascribed to Ly$\alpha$ leaking from the vicinity of distant hot stars \citep{gph+21}.

 We now summarize this section.
-From our vantage point, in the ``upwind" direction of the IPM, we see $L_\beta=2.4\,R$ (Figure~\ref{fig:SWAN_SOHO_IPM}).
-H$\alpha$ pumping of H atoms in the 2s state is not powerful enough to prevent or even significantly modify the rate of two-photon decay.
+From our vantage point, in the ``upwind" direction of the IPM, we see $L_\beta=2.4\,R$.
 The expected two-photon decay rate is $\eta_{H\alpha}L_\beta=0.33\,R$.
-The corresponding brightness in the FUV band is 27.6\,CU.
+The corresponding brightness in the FUV band is about 28\,CU.